-Book Talk Tuesday:
+Book Talk Thursday:

-Top Ten Lists:
+Top Twenty Lists:

-As you can tell, conversations between teachers and students are critical in motivating students.
+As you can tell, book conversations between teachers and students are critical in motivating students.
 I hope you got a few ideas on how we can use them to motivate independent reading.
 Maybe you have ideas that have worked well too.
 If so, I’d love to hear them.